Last Updated on December 18, 2021 by Oddmund Groette

 There are 216 trades with an average of 0.3% per trade, the profit factor is 1.6, and the max drawdown is 17%.

-We didn’t find much value in the Chaikin Oscillator, but that doesn’t mean it’s useless.
+We didn’t find much value in any of the Chaikin trading strategies we tested, but that doesn’t mean it’s useless.
 It might work by using some other criteria we are not aware of.

 We have published similar tests of other indicators.
 Please check out our landing page for Trading Strategies: